warlord500/free_function_pipes/README.md

-in rust, it is common to compose functions together, however in order to compose function together, with have to deal with lots of nested of parathensis, you commonly use the method syntax.
+In rust, it is common to compose functions together; however, to compose functions together, you have option one of dealing with lots of nested parenthesis or option two; you commonly use the method syntax.

-this creates traits that apply to every type, that allow "piping" data through, a free function or closure in a method chain without breaking the format of method chain.
+the library creates traits that apply to every type, that allow "piping" data through, a free function or closure in a method chain without breaking the format of a method chain.

-in addition, this code adds pipmoder trait, that additionally, allows chaining functions, that return unit but modify self, by returning self
+also, this code adds a trait called pipModer, that additionally, allows chaining functions, that return unit but modify self, by returning Self.

 ## License